rlberry-py/rlberry/docs/contributing.md

 ## How to contribute -- git crash-course

-The preferred way to contribute to scikit-learn is to fork the main repository on GitHub, then submit a “pull request” (PR).
+The preferred way to contribute to rlberry is to fork the main repository on GitHub, then submit a “pull request” (PR).

 In the first few steps, we explain how to locally install rlberry, and how to set up your git repository: